PatrickDorneles/T20AttributeCalculator/public/md/description.en.md

 | 4 | 7 points | 18 |

 # Who made this?
-Hi, my name is Patrick Dorneles and I am a RPG player and DM, software developer and aspiring game developer, I love RPG and play on Arton since 2016 where I discovered the Tormenta RPG book, and it was always awesome, now with this new version I liked a lot this new attribute system but since there was many calculators for the legacy D&D inspired modifier system but
+Hi, my name is Patrick Dorneles and I am a RPG player, software developer and aspiring game developer, I love RPG and play on Arton since 2016 where I discovered the Tormenta RPG book, and it was always awesome, now with this new version I liked a lot this new attribute system but since there was many calculators for the legacy D&D inspired modifier system but